NPLB17003U Experimental Molecular Biology

 - Carry out experiments using a number of general methods in molecular biology, biochemistry and cell biology.

-- Analyse, visualize, interpret and conclude from results acquired in the laboratory.
+- Analyse, visualise, interpret and conclude from results acquired in the laboratory.

 - Summarise and present scientific concepts and own experimental results to fellow scientists through written and oral communication.